CunchaoZ/CyGNet/README.md

     pytorch 1.3.0

 ## Dataset
-There are four datasets (from [RE-NET](https://github.com/INK-USC/RE-Net)): ICEWS18, ICEWS14, GDELT, WIKI, and YAGO.
+There are five datasets (from [RE-NET](https://github.com/INK-USC/RE-Net)): ICEWS18, ICEWS14, GDELT, WIKI, and YAGO.
 Times of test set should be larger than times of train and valid sets.
 (Times of valid set also should be larger than times of train set.)
 Each data folder has 'stat.txt', 'train.txt', 'valid.txt', 'test.txt'.

 ## Run the experiment
 We first get the historical vocabulary.